BioWare

 BioWare is a Canadian video game developer based in Edmonton, Alberta.
-It was founded in 1995 by newly graduated medical doctors Ray Muzyka, Greg Zeschuk and Augustine Yip, alongside Trent Oster, Brent Oster, and Marcel Zeschuk.
+It was founded in 1995 by newly graduated medical doctors Ray Muzyka, Greg Zeschuk and Augustine Yip.
 Since 2007, the company has been owned by American publisher Electronic Arts.

 BioWare specializes in role-playing video games, and achieved recognition for developing highly praised and successful licensed franchises: Baldur's Gate, Neverwinter Nights, and Star Wars: Knights of the Old Republic.
 They proceeded to make several other successful games based on original intellectual property: Jade Empire, the Mass Effect series, and the Dragon Age series.
 In 2011, BioWare launched their first massively multiplayer online role-playing game (MMORPG), Star Wars: The Old Republic.

 History

 Foundation

-BioWare was founded by Ray Muzyka and Greg Zeschuk, alongside Trent Oster, his brother Brent, Zeschuk's cousin Marcel, and Augustine Yip.
+BioWare was founded by Ray Muzyka and Greg Zeschuk, and Augustine Yip.
 Of the founding team, Muzyka, Zeschuk and Yip had recently graduated from medical school at the University of Alberta, and had a background in programming for use in school.
 Together with Yip, they had created a medical simulation programme.
 The three also played video games for recreation, eventually deciding to develop their own.
 Their success in the medical field provided them with the funding they needed to launch a video game company.
-To make their first game, they pooled their resources, which resulted in capital of $100,000.
+To make their first game, they pooled their resources, $100,000 CAD each, which resulted in capital of $300,000.
 The company was incorporated on 1 February 1995, though formally launched on 22 May 1995.